Wealden District Council

 Community Right to Challenge (Localism) Act 2012

-This act to enables “relevant bodies”, for example voluntary and community groups, employees or Parish Councils, to challenge to take over local services that they think they can run differently or better.
+This act enables “relevant bodies”, for example voluntary and community groups, employees or Parish Councils, to challenge to take over local services that they think they can run differently or better.
 The right enables a relevant body to submit an expression of interest (EOI) to a relevant authority to provide or assist in providing a relevant service.

 Freedom of Information Act 2000